On the Hofer-Zehnder conjecture for non-contractible periodic orbits in Hamiltonian dynamics: Introduction and main results

-The assumption "weakly monotone" is a purely technical assumption.
-Our proof is based on the ${\mathbb{Z}_p}$-equivariant Floer homology theory and we need ${\mathbb{Z}_p}$-coefficient Floer theory.
-For general closed symplectic manifolds, we need so-called virtual technique to define Floer theory (\cite{FO2,LT}), but virtual technique works on $\mathbb{Q}$-coefficient in general (see also \cite{FO}).
+The assumption ``weakly monotone" is purely technical.
+Our proof is based on the ${\mathbb{Z}_p}$-equivariant Floer cohomology theory and we need ${\mathbb{Z}_p}$-coefficient Floer theory.
+For general closed symplectic manifolds, we need the so-called virtual technique to define Floer theory (\cite{FO2,LT}), but the virtual technique works over $\mathbb{Q}$-coefficient in general (see also \cite{FO}).
 We are not sure we can construct an equivariant theory on general closed symplectic manifolds.